unraveltao/Web3-Wisdom-Vault/README.md

 ## Website

-- [Defillama](https://defillama.com/)- Finematics delivers in-depth, animated explanations of decentralized finance (DeFi) protocols and Web3 concepts, providing viewers with a comprehensive understanding of complex blockchain ecosystems and financial mechanisms.
+- [Defillama](https://defillama.com/) - Finematics delivers in-depth, animated explanations of decentralized finance (DeFi) protocols and Web3 concepts, providing viewers with a comprehensive understanding of complex blockchain ecosystems and financial mechanisms.
--
+- [uniswap](https://uniswap.org/) - Developers, traders, and liquidity providers participate together in a financial marketplace that is open and accessible to all.
+- [chainlist](https://chainlist.org/) - ChainList is a list of EVM networks.
+Users can use the information to connect their wallets and Web3 middleware providers to the appropriate Chain ID and Network ID to connect to the correct chain.
 ---
 ## 📞 Contact
 For any questions or suggestions, please open an issue in this repository or contact the maintainers at [irontom233@gmail.com].